ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      From strategic brand development to measurable impact reporting, we provide full-scale solutions that help mission-driven organisations amplify their influence and drive meaningful change.
+      From philanthropic brand strategy to measurable impact reporting, we provide full-scale solutions that help mission-driven organisations amplify their influence and drive meaningful change.
     actions: